onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 this is how we rebuild the web of trust - web - connections - interdependence - delegation - trust - accountability, reputation, skin in the game, incentives, game theory - list these words with intense/articulate tonality and give each of them time

 Desire as a service

+We need to help people see how they’re actively harming what they care about

+"its a big club and you aint in it" - george carlin

 Lets co-create our collective mind virus
 Mind virus as a service